- Colleges

 Here’s a scholarship you can apply for in minutes.

-What are veterans scholarships?
+What are veteran scholarships?

-Eligibility requirements for veterans scholarships
+Eligibility requirements for veteran scholarships

-Before you apply for veterans scholarships, make sure you check the eligibility requirements.
+Before you apply for veteran scholarships, make sure you check the eligibility requirements.
 Some common eligibility requirements may include your GPA, community service, citizenship, plan to attend an accredited program, leadership potential, and submitting a Free Application for Federal Student Aid (FAFSA®).
 Scholarship eligibility requirements vary, so don’t assume you won’t qualify.
 Check them out!

-Are veterans scholarships worth my time?
+Are veteran scholarships worth my time?

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-How do I find veterans scholarships?
+How do I find veteran scholarships?

 Scholarship resources